sjbylo/flask-vote-app/pipeline/acs/README.md

 This demo shows the use of the roxctl CLI in an OpenShift Pipeline (Tekton).
 It shows scanning/checking a freshly built image for CVEs and checking the app deployment manifest for bad practices.

-The demo uses a repo with a simple python application.
+The demo uses a GitHub repo with a simple python application.
 The master branch causes no failures but the "cve" git reference causes roxctl checks to fail.

 The branch can be chosen when starting the pipeline.